Rebutia fiebrigii (Gürke) Britton & Rose

 Aylostera albipilosa, Aylostera muscula, Aylostera narvaecense, Mediolobivia ithyacantha, Rebutia albipilosa, Rebutia archibuiningiana, Rebutia cajasensis, Rebutia cintiensis, Rebutia donaldiana, Rebutia flavistyla, Rebutia hoffmannii, Rebutia iscayachensis, Rebutia ithyacantha, Rebutia jujuyana, Rebutia kieslingii, Rebutia muscula, Rebutia narvaecense, Rebutia narvaecensis, Rebutia pulchella, Rebutia simoniana, Rebutia spinosissima, Rebutia tamboensis, Rebutia vallegrandensis, Rebutia walteri

-Rebutia fiebrigii is a small cactus, solitary at first, later offsetting to form compact mound.
-The stems are roundish to slightly elongated, up to 2.4 inches (6 cm) in diameter, with short, white spines and light green tubercles.
+Rebutia fiebrigii is a small cactus, solitary at first, later offsetting to form a compact mound.
+The stems are roundish to slightly elongated, up to 2.4 inches (6 cm) in diameter, with short white spines and light green tubercles.
 It is a free flowering species.
 The flowers are produced halfway up the stems, curving upward.
-They are yellow, bright orange or vermilion red, funnel-shaped, up to 1.8 inches (4 cm) long and up to 1.6 inches (4 cm) in diameter.
+They are yellow, bright orange, or vermilion red, funnel-shaped, up to 1.8 inches (4 cm) long, and up to 1.6 inches (4 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).